Ekatmil/Efficient-representation-of-k-mers-sets/README.md

 	- *kmers* is list of kmers
 	- *automaton* is Aho-Corasick machine created from kmers

- Is a preprocessing phase that augments the usual AC machine with the necessary additional functions
+ Is a preprocessing phase that augments the usual AC machine with the necessary additional functions.

 **Output**:
  -  *list_L* : dictionary of the supporters for each state.
 In form a:b, where